iamramtripathi/iamramtripathi.github.io/about.md

 ### About Me

 I'm currently working as a Software Engineer at [Rakuten][rakuten].
 I work with all things data - data pipelines, stream processing, storage and good old sql query optimization.
-I dabble in functional programming and use `clojure` as my main programming language.
-Needless to say that I take immense interest in distributed, parallel and concurrent computing.
+I dabble in functional programming and currently use `clojure` as my main programming language.
+I take immense interest in distributed, parallel and concurrent computing.

 In my previous life I've worked at [Aruba Networks][aruba], [Juniper Networks][juniper] & [Google Summer of Code][gsoc] and got my Masters in Computer Science at [Rutgers University][rutgers].